ubiquity/ubiquity-dollar/README.md

 ## Committing Code

 1. We [automatically enforce](https://github.com/conventional-changelog/commitlint) the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) format for commit messages.
-This can be frustrating for junior developers, but I promise that you'll quickly get used to it!

 The Conventional Commits specification is a lightweight convention on top of commit messages.
 It provides an easy set of rules for creating an explicit commit history; which makes it easier to write automated tools on top of.

 We use [prettier](https://github.com/prettier/prettier) and [eslint](https://github.com/eslint/eslint) on [staged files](https://github.com/okonet/lint-staged) in order to enforce a uniform code style.
 Please do not circumvent these rules.